DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Introduction

-The main contributions of this paper are: \begin{itemize} \item We optimize the sequential and parallel design of six widely utilized Non-Neural ML algorithms, maximizing the performance on two RISCV-based PULP MCUs through extensive and fine-grained tuning. \item We compare the kernel execution time when running on a single-core configuration, leveraging alternative floating-point (FP) emulation libraries on GAP8 and the FPU-native support on PULP-OPEN.
-We also report the code memory footprint for each algorithm and platform configuration.
-The experimental evaluation shows that the target-optimized RVfplib library enables achieving an average 1.61\(\times\) speedup and 6.24\% code size reduction compared to the standard libgcc emulation support.
-While leveraging the FPU-native support reaches up to 32.09\(\times\) speedup and 41.71\% memory footprint decrease with respect to libgcc emulation. \item We examine the 1-vs-8 cores parallel speedup achieved on the targeted PULP platforms, considering FP emulation on GAP8 and FPU-native support on PULP-OPEN.
-The results reveal that our optimized parallel design allows achieving near-ideal speedups for Non-Neural ML kernels, ranging from 6.56\(\times\) to 7.64\(\times\) compared to a single-core execution. \item We provide a comprehensive analysis that explains the architectural factors limiting the parallel speedup at the core- and system-level.
-We compute the FLOP intensity of each kernel to describe in-depth the achieved performance with alternative FP emulation supports and FPU-native system.
-We also report the theoretical speedup following Amdahl's law to motivate the structural limitations on parallel performance. \item We compare the Non-Neural ML algorithms execution time running on PULP-OPEN and the ARM Cortex-M4 MCU.
-The experimental results demonstrate that a single-core PULP-OPEN configuration leads to speedups ranging from 1.36\(\times\) to 2.39\(\times\) compared to Cortex-M4 deployment.
-While fully leveraging the PULP-OPEN 8-core CL reduces the computing time by more than one order of magnitude: between 9.27\(\times\) and 15.85\(\times\).
+The main contributions of this paper are: \begin{itemize} \item \REVA{We optimize the sequential and parallel design of six widely utilized Non-Neural ML algorithms, maximizing the Cycles per Instructions (CPI) metric on two RISCV-based PULP MCUs.
+We provide a detailed experimental assessment that explains the architectural factors limiting the performances at the core- and system-level.
+We compute the floating-point operations (FLOP) intensity for each kernel to describe in-depth the achieved performance with alternative FP emulation supports and FPU-native system.
+We also report the theoretical speedup following Amdahl’s law to motivate the structural limitations on parallel performance.} \item \REVA{We compare the kernel execution time when running on a single-core configuration, leveraging alternative floating-point (FP) emulation libraries on GAP8 and the FPU-native support on PULP-OPEN.
+We also report code size, energy consumption, and latency for each algorithm and platform configuration.
+The experimental evaluation shows that the target-optimized RVfplib library achieves an average 1.61\(\times\) speedup and 6.24\% code size reduction compared to the standard libgcc emulation support.
+Adopting the fast SW emulation library also enables a 37\% energy reduction.
+The FPU-native support reaches up to 32.09\(\times\) speedup and 41.71\% code size decrease compared to libgcc emulation.} \item \REVA{We examine the 1-vs-8 cores parallel speedup achieved on the targeted PULP platforms, considering FP emulation on GAP8 and FPU-native support on PULP-OPEN.
+The results reveal that our optimized parallel design allows achieving near-ideal speedups for Non-Neural ML kernels, ranging from 6.56\(\times\) to 7.64\(\times\) compared to a single-core execution.
+We also report an energy and latency reduction of up to 87\%.} \item \REVA{We compare the Non-Neural ML algorithms execution time running on PULP-OPEN and the ARM Cortex-M4 MCU.
+The experimental results demonstrate that a single-core PULP-OPEN configuration leads to speedups ranging from 1.36\(\times\) to 2.39\(\times\) compared to Cortex-M4 deployment, along with 85\%-89\% average energy and latency reductions.
+While fully leveraging the PULP-OPEN 8-core CL diminishes the computing time by more than one order of magnitude, between 9.27\(\times\) and 15.85\(\times\).
+We also provide parallel design energy and latency improvements, which reach up to 98\% decreases compared to Cortex-M4. }

 \end{itemize}